smittytone/FeatherClock/README.md

 # FeatherClock 1.3.0 #

-This repo contains code written for the [Adafruit Feather HUZZAH ESP8266](https://www.adafruit.com/product/2821) running [MicroPython](http://docs.micropython.org/en/latest/index.html).
-It now includes a version for the [Adafruit Feather HUZZAH ESP32](https://www.adafruit.com/product/3405) too.
+This repo contains code written for the [Adafruit Feather HUZZAH ESP8266](https://www.adafruit.com/product/2821), the [Adafruit Feather HUZZAH ESP32](https://www.adafruit.com/product/3405) and the [Raspberry Pi Pico W](), all running [MicroPython](http://micropython.org/).

-It is an initial attempt to replicate my [Electric Imp clock project](https://github.com/smittytone/Clock).
-It uses the [Adafruit FeatherWing](https://learn.adafruit.com/adafruit-7-segment-led-featherwings/overview) four-digit, seven-segment LED add-on.
+It is an attempt to replicate my [Electric Imp clock project](https://github.com/smittytone/Clock).
+It uses the [Adafruit FeatherWing](https://learn.adafruit.com/adafruit-7-segment-led-featherwings/overview) four-digit, seven-segment LED add-on, or any other HT16K33-based segment LED for that matter.

 Currently, the clock has no remote control, which the Electric Imp Platform makes very easy to implement, but is rather less so here.
 You can [set preferences](#clock-settings), though.
 Adding a web UI, served locally or remotely, lies in a future phase of the project.